 If your Windows does not have Group Policy, you can navigate to the following key in Windows Registry:

 Set the value of SearchOrderConfig to 0 to block driver updates.
 A value of 1 allows downloads of driver updates.

 Restart your computer.

-Stop automatic driver installation or reinstallation
+How to stop automatic driver installation or reinstallation?

 If a Device Driver has already been installed and you want to remove it and then stop that particular driver from being update, do the following:

 - Use the Show or Hide Updates Tool in Windows 11/10 to block the particular driver update.